Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/gradnet/index.rst

-   Callable wrapper for GradNet current map models.
+   Callable wrapper for GradNet flux-linkage map models.

-   The map is symmetrized along to the q-axis to ensure physical consistency.
+   The map is symmetrized about the d-axis to ensure physical consistency.

-   :param model: Trained GradNet model for the current map.
+   :param model: Trained GradNet model for the flux-linkage map.
    :type model: GradNet

    :returns: Stator flux linkage (Vs).